lynnpepin/diy-static-site-generator/README.md

 ### Improve `index.html`

-* Parse dates (stored as actual dates, not strings)
+* Parse and sort by dates
 * Parse dates and titles without `lxml`; draw from Markdown instead.
 * Index page should organize by category and then by date.
 * Build a by-category page.